-The senior executives of the Company are remunerated by way of a total salary package which includes a balance of fixed remuneration (including statutory superannuation) and performance-based remuneration in the form of cash bonuses, linked to short term performance targets and equity-based remuneration.
-The latter is in the form of allotments of performance options or performance rights in the Company.
-These are offered in connection with long-term performance objectives determined by the Board to be appropriate to the Company's circumstances and goals.
+The senior executives of the Company are remunerated by way of a total salary package which includes a balance of fixed remuneration (including statutory superannuation) and performance-based remuneration in the form of equity-based remuneration.
+The equity based remuneration is in the form of allotments of performance rights in the Company.
+These are offered in connection with short and long-term performance objectives determined by the Board to be appropriate to the Company's circumstances and goals.

-Further details about the 2023 remuneration of the Non-Executive Directors, the Non-Executive Chairman and other senior executives are set out in the Remuneration Report in the Company's latest Annual Report.
+Further details about the 2024 remuneration of the Non-Executive Directors, the Executive Chairman and other senior executives are set out in the Remuneration Report in the Company's latest Annual Report.